CapTen101/VLC-docs/userguide/subtitles.rst

 * MicroDVD
 * SubRIP
 * SubViewer
 * SSA
 * Sami
 * Vobsub (this one is quite special: it is not made from text but from images, which means that you can't change the fonts)

-To open a subtitles file, click on the **use a subtitle file** check box as seen in the picture below from the dialog box that appears when you click on **Open file** and select your file by clicking on the **Browse** button.
+To open a subtitles file, click on the :guilabel:`use a subtitle file` check box as seen in the picture below from the dialog box that appears when you click on :guilabel:`Open file` and select your file by clicking on the :guilabel:`Browse` button.
 There is also an option to set character encoding, alignment and size.

 .. figure::  /static/images/userguides/use_subtitle.PNG
    :align:   center

-An alternative is loading subtitles from the **Subtitle** Track menu item under the Video tab.
+An alternative is loading subtitles from the :menuselection:`Video --> Subtitle Track` menu.

 ..
 Note:: For Vobsub subtitles, you need to select the *.idx* file, not the *.sub* file.
 Encoding, alignment and size won't have any effect for Vobsub subtitles.